airlabitu/DMX-ArtNet-record-and-run/README.md

 To record a DMX sequence via MadMapper using ArtNet you first need to setup MadMapper and the Processing software "record_artnet_dmx".
 Then you can just record the sequence you wish.

 Hint:<br>
 A god way to setup madmapper to give a good playback result is to use the DMX record function in MadMapper.
 Amongst other features you can use this to record a sequence, edit the start and end position of the playback, and fade to/from black when starting/ending the sequence.
+We will not here go into details with how to use this feature, but just record directly from the regular animation output.

 ### Setting up MadMapper
 Open MadMapper, and navigate to the DMX settings under preferences (MadMapper->Preferences->DMX).